KauzClay/docs-tap/tap-gui/plugins/dora.hbs.md

 scheduled for each distinct image built from a code change.
 The metric is displayed in terms of deployments per week.

-For the Lead Time metric, the lead time for a change is calculated as the period between when a code change is made and the first time that a pod is scheduled for any image built from the change.
-The metric is displayed in the largest time unit that results in a value of at least one.
+For the Lead Time metric, the lead time for a change is calculated as the period between when code is changed and the first time that a pod is scheduled for any image built from the change.
+The metric is displayed in the largest time unit that is a value of at least one.

-For the Change Failure Rate metric, a failure is considered to have happened if 2 (or more) pod terminations are detected for an image built from a code change within 10 minutes of the first time that a pod was scheduled to run that image.
+For the Change Failure Rate metric, a failure is defined as 2 or more pod terminations detected for an image built from a code change within 10 minutes of the first time that a pod was scheduled to run that image.
 The metric is displayed as a percentage of the total number of deployments.
-Note that the minimum number of terminations and the period of time during which terminations are included in the failure calculation are configurable by the platform operator.
-See the [DORA metrics configuration](#dora-metrics-config) section for more details.
+A platform operator can configure the minimum number of terminations and the period of time during which terminations are included in the failure calculation.

 ## <a id="dora-metric-config"></a> DORA metrics configuration

-The following is an example DORA metrics configuration, located under the dora key in the Tanzu Application Platform values file:
+This Tanzu Application Platform values file extract shows an example DORA metrics configuration beneath the `dora` key:

 ```yaml
 dora: